mickelsonmichael/dev/dotnet/SmtpClient.md

 > - It is included in the .NET Standard and therefore must part part of any .NET implementation
 > - It is present and can be used in .NET Framework 4 through .NET Framework 4.8.
 > - It is usable in .NET Core, but its use is not recommended.

-So essentially, in LMCU's upcoming Intranet rewrite, we will be utilizing Mailkit as suggested.